 The LD will be observing closely what the console op is doing.
 He or she usually sits on one side of the LD with the vision controller on the other.
 Equally important to the lighting balance is what is happening to the cameras with regard to vision control.
 The arrangements for vision control, or 'racking' as it is sometimes called, differ from studio to studio - with outside broadcasts having yet more ways of working.

 Well-operated vision control can make good lighting look great whilst poor vision control can wreck the best work of the whole lighting team.
-Sadly, there are still some examples of poor studio vision control but these are becoming less common.
+Sadly, there are still occasional examples of poor studio vision control but these are becoming less common.

 Finally - one of the most enjoyable aspects to an LD's job is grading.
 This happens with most sitcoms, sketch shows and dramas these days.
 Grading can be done on several different types of machine, some more sophisticated than others.
 Occasionally a very basic grade is done by the VT editor but proper grading is carried out by a specialist called a colourist on a sophisticated, very expensive machine in a grading suite.